ashes999/pixel-artist-training/README.md

 **Note:** This is just the raw Markdown version.
 The full content is available [here](http://ashes999.github.io/pixel-artist-training/).

-**Note:** This is just the raw Markdown version.
-The full content is available [here](http://ashes999.github.io/pixel-artist-training/).

 ### So You Want to be a Pixel Artist
 Being a pixel artist is a challenge.
 It takes dedication, skill, and above all, persistence and practice.
 Instead of struggling through random tutorials, I decided to put together a rigorous gauntlet, a veritable curriculum, an interactive workshop, that takes you through the stages from your first pixel art to mastering the finer points of pixelry.